 Children with Salla disease appear normal at birth, but show poor muscle tone in the first year of life.
 Delays in their motor and mental skills become more obvious with age.
 They become spastic and will have difficulty coordinating their voluntary movements.
 Most will be able to walk in adulthood, though some cannot.

 Loss of intellect is progressive over time, beginning in the first or second year of life.
 Children with Salla disease typically have delayed language skills.
-By adulthood, all people with Salla disease are profoundly mentally disabled, with IQs between 20 and 40.
+By adulthood, all people with Salla disease have profound intellectual and developmental disabilities with IQs between 20 and 40.
 Most can speak some words in short sentences.

 Salla disease is rare except in Northern Finland, where 1 in 40 people are carriers.
 Only 30 cases of intermediate severe Salla disease have been documented outside of Finland.

 There is no effective treatment for Salla disease other than to address symptoms as they arise.
 Special education or physical, occupational, or speech therapy may be helpful.

 People with Salla disease have normal lifespans, but all will be profoundly disabled and will have difficulty with movement.
 Most will be able to walk, but some will not.